April 4, 2016

 What is a Monoline Lender?

-As one of the largest independent mortgage brokerages in Canada, we partner with “Tier A” lenders which include major banks and monoline lenders.
-The lowest rates we advertise are almost always offered by monoline lenders.
-This is because they have a simple business model that focus on just mortgages.
+As the largest independent mortgage brokerage in Canada, we partner with “Tier A” lenders which include major banks and Monoline lenders.
+The lowest rates we advertise are often offered by Monolines, like THINK Financial.
+This is because they have simple business models with low overhead and focus strictly on residential mortgage clients.

-Every client has a unique situation and requires different mortgage needs and it is our duty to assess each circumstance thoroughly to determine which lender best suits them.
-Quite often, we will recommend a monoline lender.
+Every client has a unique situation and has different mortgage needs, but all deserve the best rate.
+It is our duty to assess each circumstance thoroughly to determine which lender best suits them and quite often, it's a Monoline lender that we recommend.

 Here are some advantages of monoline lenders: